sassoftware/iot-esp-reference-architectures/05_Architecture_Guide_Questions/Arch_Guide_Questions.md

 - Where is the processing power needed?​
     - Edge, Fog, Cloud?​
-- How much processing power (compute resources) is needed?​
+- How much processing power (compute resources) is needed at the Edge IoT Devices, Edge Gateways, and Cloud?​
+- How many IoT devices/sensors are there?
 - Hosting:​
     - On-prem​ises
     - Public/Private Cloud ​